-Please express your degree of satisfaction concerning the streaming quality (1 bad experience, 5 excellent experience)
+Please express your degree of satisfaction concerning the streaming quality

-Figure 5-23: Bar chart of question 1, fourth section
+Figure 6-23: Bar chart of question 1, fourth section

-Figure 5-23 highlights that the presence of delays in the audio flow impacted the perceived quality of the overall stream.
-In Figure 5-24 we can observe that the number of users that did not answer with care to the questionnaire is overall limited, as the vast majority of the users were aware of the delays and only 7 picked the excellent experience answer and did not perceive delays as in Figure 5-25.
+Figure 6-23 highlights that the presence of delays in the audio flow impacted the perceived quality of the overall stream.
+In Figure 6-24 we can observe that the number of users that did not answer with care to the questionnaire is overall limited, as the vast majority of the users were aware of the delays and only 7 picked the excellent experience answer and did not perceive delays as in Figure 6-25.

-Please express your degree of satisfaction concerning the audio quality (1 bad experience, 5 excellent experience)
+Please express your degree of satisfaction concerning the audio quality (1

-Figure 5-24: Bar chart of question 2, fourth section
+Figure 6-24: Bar chart of question 2, fourth section